mikyoch/satoshi-coin-flip/README.md

 ### Smart contract (custom set up)

-YOu can deploy the smart contract yourself.
+You can deploy the smart contract yourself.
 If you skipped using the setEnv.js script, navigate the the /satoshi_flip/sources folder that contains the satoshi_flip.move smart contract, and then run the following command:
 ```sh
 sui publish --gas-budget 5000
 ```